CaseBender Endpoints

 To create API keys:- Log in to your CaseBender instance

-- Save both keys immediately - the Secret Key is displayed only once and cannot be retrieved later
+- Save the key immediately - it is displayed only once and cannot be retrieved later

 Using API Keys

-Include both headers in all API requests:Using cURL
+Include the API key in all API requests:Using cURL

 Using Python (requests library)